OctopusDeploy/blog/blog/2022-08/step-package-framework/index.md

 ---
 title: Improving delivery of your deployment steps
-description: Our new step package framework means we can deliver new steps to your Octopus instance faster, and without the need for upgrades.
+description: Our new step package framework means we can deliver new steps to your Octopus instance faster and without the need for upgrades.
 Learn more.
 author: shaun.hevey@octopus.com
 visibility: public
 published: 2022-08-08-1400